argupta98/moos-ivp-pLearn/readme.md

 ## Build Instructions

-The pLearn toolbox has many dependencies, including MOOS-IvP and Python2.7.
+The pLearn toolbox has many dependencies, including MOOS-IvP, moos-ivp-aquaticus, and Python2.7.
 Please view the [documentation](docs/Documentation/pLearn.pdf) for a detailed explanation of how to setup the build environment before continuing.